ProfBird/GradingAssistant/README.md

 `--help      Display a help message`
 `--overwrite Overwrite existing report files`

+### Current Capabilities

+#### Requirements Checking

+The program can currently (as of 12/14/23) check the following kinds of requirements:

+- HTML
+  - Elements
+    Check for specific required elements
+  - Attributes
+    Check for specific required attributes in particular elements
+  - Syntax
+    Check using the W3C HTML validator web service
+- CSS
+  This works for external, embedded and inline CSS.
+  - Selectors
+    This includes complex selectors
+  - Properties
+  - Syntax
+- Number of CSS and number of HTML files
+- Regular expression searches of the HTML or CSS code
+- Existence of special file names, like index.html

 ### Requirements file

+A requirements file is used to configure the program to test a particular lab assignment.
 The requirements file can be written in a spreadsheet and then saved in .csv format.